Vietnamese Red Envelope (Li Xi): All you need to know 2026

 The tradition doesn’t stop with children.
 Grown-up children and younger family members also give red envelopes to their parents and grandparents.
 This gesture is a deeply meaningful way to express respect, gratitude, and care for the health and well-being of the family’s elders.

-The morning of the first day of Tết is a deeply meaningful time when families gather to celebrate, welcome the new year, and exchange beautifully adorned red envelopes filled with heartfelt wishes.
+Lucky money is traditionally given on the morning of the first day of Tết, when families gather to welcome the new year and exchange New Year wishes together.

 Good to know: It's not customary to give lucky money to your hosts unless you're very wealthy and wish to show it.
 Lucky money is typically given to children or elders as a gesture of goodwill.